epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 Opening the serial port will toggle the RTS from the host, and the manager will see it and send 0x31 on the DTR pair.
 The manager(s) that do not have that address should blink there LED slow to indicate lockout, while the manager with address '1' blinks fast to indicate bootloader mode.

-## Cmd 2 from a Raspberry Pi access the bootload address (48..122) sent when serial handshake RTS toggles
+## Cmd 2 from a Raspberry Pi access the bootload address (48..122) sent when serial handshake RTS toggles.

 The local host can access the serial multi-drop bootload address that is sent when the local host opens its serial port.